guoyu07/Sqawsh/README.md

 IDE support
 -----------
-* From the repo's top level, run `./gw eclipse` to generate Eclipse project and classpath files
+* From the repo's top level, run `./gw eclipse` (or `gw eclipse` on Windows) to generate Eclipse project and classpath files